Rosalind Hicks: Mother's estate

 Following Agatha Christie's death in 1976, Rosalind and Christie's husband inherited most of the £106,683 she had left behind.
 Rosalind also received 36% of Agatha Christie Limited and the copyrights to Christie’s play A Daughter’s a Daughter.
 Believing the main character was based on her, she remained unenthusiastic about this.

 Rosalind declined many biographies about her mother, only commissioning Janet Morgan to write an authorised biography in 1984.
 She became president of the Agatha Christie Society in 1993, naming David Suchet and Joan Hickson, whose performances of Hercule Poirot and Miss Marple she approved of, Vice Presidents of the company.
 In a 2014 interview with This Morning, Suchet stated:

 "I never met Agatha, but the greatest compliment [...], she [Rosalind] actually said that famously her mother hated people playing Poirot.
 It never came up to expectations, but one morning she came up on the set and said, 'I have to tell you, I think my mother would have been very proud.'"

-In 1995, Rosalind reviewed a script for the adaptation of Christie’s novel Towards Zero, containing issues such as incest.
+In 1995, Rosalind reviewed a script for the adaptation of Christie's novel Towards Zero, containing issues such as incest.
 Appalled, she demanded the changing of the name of the film and its characters.
 It went on to be released as Innocent Lies.

-Following Rosalind's death in 2004, her son Mathew Prichard inherited her shares of the Agatha Christie Limited as well as the Greenway Estate, which he sold to the National Trust.
+Rosalind and Anthony donated Greenway Estate to the National Trust in 2000.
+Following Rosalind's death in 2004, her son Mathew Prichard inherited her shares of Agatha Christie Limited as well as the contents of Greenway, which he gave to the National Trust.
 Today, Prichard's son James Prichard is CEO and chairman of Agatha Christie Limited.